<?xml version="1.0" encoding="UTF-8"?>

 <itunes:season>1</itunes:season>

 <content:encoded><![CDATA[To ensure software is deployable, teams must shift from manual testing to automated pipelines.
 Automation provides immediate feedback, captures institutional knowledge, and reduces long-term costs.
 Strategies like the Strangler Pattern help modernize legacy code for greater reliability.
-Listen to find out more about: Episode map Watch the video]]></content:encoded>
+Listen to find out more about: Episode map You can also watch episodes on YouTube.]]></content:encoded>

 <enclosure url="https://futureof.dev/podcast-download/79/cd-office-hours-ep-2-am-i-deployable.mp3" length="87933120" type="audio/mpeg"></enclosure>

 <itunes:summary><![CDATA[To ensure software is deployable, teams must shift from manual testing to automated pipelines.
 Automation provides immediate feedback, captures institutional knowledge, and reduces long-term costs.
 Strategies like the Strangler Pattern help modernize legacy code for greater reliability.
-Listen to find out more about: Episode map Watch the video]]></itunes:summary>
+Listen to find out more about: Episode map You can also watch episodes on YouTube.]]></itunes:summary>

-<itunes:image href="https://futureof.dev/wp-content/uploads/2026/01/cd-office-hours-ep2-am-i-deployable-cover-scaled.jpg"></itunes:image>
+<itunes:image href="https://futureof.dev/wp-content/uploads/2026/02/am-i-deployable-cover.png"></itunes:image>

 <itunes:explicit>false</itunes:explicit>